laranjeirapedro/new_portfolio/README.md

 ### 2. **HeroSection**
 - A welcoming section that introduces the developer with a catchy message and CTA (Call to Action) to see the projects.

 ### 3. **Projects Section**
-- Displays a list of personal and professional projects.
-- Each project has an image, title, description, and link to the project or code repository.
+- Fetches projects dynamically from the GitHub API.
+- Filters repositories by the "portfolio" topic.
+- Displays title, description, language, homepage link (if provided), and a dynamic language usage bar with color-coded representation.

+### 4. **LanguagesBar Component**
+- Retrieves data from the GitHub API's language endpoint.
+- Calculates the percentage usage of each language per project and renders a visual bar chart with color indicators for each language.

-### 4. **Contact Form**
+### 5. **Contact Form**
 - A simple form that allows users to send messages directly to me.
 - Demonstrates basic form handling and validation in React.

 ## Learning Outcomes